AeonDave/go-super-strip/README.md

   - `auto` selects `memfd` on Linux and `process_hollowing` on Windows.
   - `atomic_bombing` (Windows) stages encrypted chunks via `GlobalAddAtom`, reconstructs them through a hidden window, then injects using the APC flow.
   - Explicit modes allow deterministic behavior.
 Unsupported combinations fall back to `off`.
+- `params="ascii command"` appends a default command line when the payload is executed.
+These arguments run before user-supplied CLI args, so you can bake in sequences like `-sn 127.0.0.1 -oN output.txt`.
 - `cleanup=true/false` deletes temporary files when not running in-memory.
 - `verbose=true/false` prints the pack configuration before building the stub.
 - `output` still follows the CLI positional argument—`-p` mutates `input` unless an `output` path is provided.